ozlatior/macronator/README.md

 ---
-Macronator: Macro Replacement and Code Generator for nodejs
+Macronator - Macro Replacement and Code Generator for nodejs
 ---

 Macronator is a macro replacement utility for easy generation of boilerplate or